yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/upgrade/upgrade-yp-replicated.md

     ![Release History](/images/yb-platform/upgrade-replicated1.png)

-1. Find the required release version and click the corresponding **Install**.
+1. Find the required release version; if the required version is not in the list, click **Check for updates** to refresh the list of releases available in the channel to which you are subscribed.

-If the required version is not in the list, click **Check for updates** to refresh the list of releases available in the channel to which you are subscribed.
+1. Click the corresponding **Install**.

 If the required release version is in a different channel (for example, you want to upgrade from 2.4.*n* release family to 2.6.*n*), start by updating the channel, as follows: